 The instructions and description of this Nuremberg clock* were originally published in the April 1972 Meccano Magazine.
 I have built it using parts in the 1978 dark blue and yellow colour scheme.
-The model was designed by master Meccano clock builder Pat Briggs.
-The Meccano version uses the post war Number 1 clockwork motor.
+The model was designed by master Meccano clock builder Pat Briggs and uses the post war Number 1 clockwork motor.

 This type of clock originated in Nuremberg in the 16th century, clocks of this type would have been weight driven.
 A huge advance in clock design was the invention of spring-powered clocks between 1500 and 1510 by Peter Henlein, a locksmith from Nuremberg.